dvishchu/labent-1497/docs/source/task_02.rst

         10.1.254.5
             Routes: 2 MAC, 2 MAC/IP, 0 IMET, 0 EAD

-We can also see that NVE peers been discovered in both L2 and L3 VNI.
+We can also see that NVE peers has been discovered in both L2 and L3 VNI.
 Please note that type L3CP indicate that it is used for routing.

 L1 node